 Smooth colour gradation (Level of difficulty: Hard)

-A smooth gradation pattern where the colours red, green, blue, cyan, magenta and yellow go through 256 gradients as they change to white or black.
-At this level of difficulty you cannot distinguish between adjoining colours from a distance but, if you have an LCD with excellent gradation expression, if you look closely you should be able to see that each colour is divided into thin rectangular blocks.
+A smooth gradation pattern where the colors red, green, blue, cyan, magenta and yellow go through 256 gradients as they change to white or black.
+At this level of difficulty you cannot distinguish between adjoining colors from a distance but, if you have an LCD with excellent gradation expression, if you look closely you should be able to see that each colour is divided into thin rectangular blocks.

 Monochrome gradation (Level of difficulty: Easy – Hard)

 A gradation pattern that changes from black to white.
 It is divided into 5 horizontal bars: from the top, smooth, 128 gradients, 64 gradients, 32 gradients and 16 gradients.
-Even if all the differences can be distinguished in the 16 and 32 gradient patterns near the bottom, we expect that there will be some parts in the 64 and 128 gradient patterns where it is hard to see the boundaries between adjoining colours.
-With this kind of monochrome test image you should also check whether any unnecessary colours are mixed with the grey.
+Even if all the differences can be distinguished in the 16 and 32 gradient patterns near the bottom, we expect that there will be some parts in the 64 and 128 gradient patterns where it is hard to see the boundaries between adjoining colors.
+With this kind of monochrome test image you should also check whether any unnecessary colors are mixed with the grey.